CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 }
 ```

-This extensions uses the classes in compliance with the [Cesium 3D Metadata Specification]().
+This extension uses the classes in compliance with the [Cesium 3D Metadata Specification](https://github.com/CesiumGS/3d-tiles/tree/3d-metadata-spec/specification/Metadata#classes).

 #### Properties